island-is/island.is/libs/testing/nest/README.md

 ## Hooks

-As you can see in the Functional (integration) test above, we are using two predefined hooks that we hook up to our test server.
-You can take a look at all the predefined hooks in `libs/testing/nest/src/lib/hooks`.
+In the functional (integration) test, two predefined hooks are used.
+View all predefined hooks at `libs/testing/nest/src/lib/hooks`.

 ### Examples

-If you want to write a new hook (either custom or to be used by others) it needs to follow this pattern:
+To write a new hook, follow this pattern:

 ```typescript
 const myNewHook = (options) => {